 Making Your Payments Lower

-Maybe you want to cash out some of the equity (cash out) to use toward other debt.
-If you have the equity in your home for it, taking care of other debt with higher interest than the rate on your mortgage (like home equity loans, student loans, or credit cards) means you may be able to save hundreds of dollars each month.
+Maybe you want to pull out some of the equity in your home (cash out) to put toward other debt.
+If you have the home equity for it, paying off other debt with higher interest than the rate on your mortgage (such as credit cards, home equity loans, or car loans) means you can possible save hundreds of dollars in your monthly budget.

 Switching to a Shorter Term Loan

-Are you dreaming of paying off your loan more quickly, while beefing up your equity quicker?
-Then, you'll want to look into refinancing to a short term mortgage - for example, a fifteen-year mortgage program.
-You will be paying less interest and increasing your equity faster, even though your mortgage payments will generally be bigger than you have been paying.
-On the other hand, if your existing long-term mortgage has a low balance remaining, and was closed a number of years ago, you might be able to make the switch without paying more each month.
-To help you determine your options and the numerous benefits in refinancing, please contact us at (585) 282-0960.
-We are here to help you reach your goals!
+Are you hoping to fatten up your equity faster, and get your mortgage paid off more quickly?
+Consider refinancing with a short-term loan, often a 15-year mortgage loan.
+Although your mortgage payment amount will probably be increased, you will save on interest; so your equity will build up faster.
+On the other hand, if your existing long-term mortgage loan has a low balance remaining, and was closed a while ago, you might be able to make the move without paying more each month.
+To help you understand your options and the many benefits of refinancing, please contact us at (585) 282-0960.
+We are here for you.